ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I added a new class SP_cs in repository folder and i selected using statement and implement ISP_Call interface and also addede connections to the database by adding using statements.

 I updated the SP_call.cs as shown in tutorail..

+I added new interface of name IUnitOfWork and UnitOfWork and make changes as required and make changes in startup.cs..